miafranks/proteomics_protocols/tube_gel_digest_normal.md

    1. In chemical hood, remove gel fix liquid
    2. Add 1000uL destain solution
    3. Incubate 30 min RT 350RPM.
+   4. Remove destain
-   4. This is not necessary if your gel was not stained (in this protocol, there is no stain so you can skip this step)
+   5. This is not necessary if your gel was not stained (in this protocol, there is no stain so you can skip this step)
 9. Cut gels
    1. In chemical hood, remove liquid from gels
    2. Clean an acrylic square and two scalpels/razor blades with 70% ethanol
    3. Decant gels onto square and cut into 1mm cubes
    4. Place gel pieces back in tube <br>
- <u> Note that here we have been experimenting with gel crushers in the centrifuge for higher throughput.</u>
+ <u> Note: that here we have been experimenting with gel crushers in the centrifuge for higher throughput.</u>
-10. Add 1mL 50:50 wash, shake 350RPM for 1hr. <br>
+10. In chemical hood, add 1mL 50:50 wash, shake 25C 350RPM for 1hr. <br>
 <u> Note: This is a good place to break, gels can remain in incubator over night in the 50/50 wash if needed </u> <br>
 <u> Note: This may be an opportunity to transfer gels to a well-plate format (e.g. 96 deep well plates) allowing use of a multichannel pipette for the remaining steps. </u>

 ## Day 2
-* Remove first 50:50 wash solution, repeat wash step for 1 hour
+11. In the chemical hood, remove first 50:50 wash solution, repeat wash step by shaking at RT 350RPM for 1hr
+    1. Once finished, set shaker to 56C
+12. Dehydrate gels
+    1. Remove second wash step in chemical hood
+    2. Add 800uL acetonitrile
+    3. Vortex
+    4. Incubate RT 5-10min
+    5. Remove supernatant
-* Dehydrate gels by adding 0.8mL acetonitrile, vortex, incubate RT 5-10min and remove supernatant.
-Repeat 2x until gels pieces are hard, crunchy, and white.
+    6. Repeat 2x until gels pieces are hard, crunchy, and white.
-* Add 600uL DTT solution, mix 1hr 56C 350RPM
+13. Add 600uL DTT solution, shake 1hr 56C 350RPM
+14. Calculate hydrated gel volume
+    1. Remove liquid with a 1000ul pipette
+    2. Set pipette to ~400ul (reduce this if small gels), intake all liquid, and spin down pipette volumn until the tip is full
-* Remove liquid with a pipette tip, and note how much liquid absorbed by the gels (to calculate hydrated gel volume)
+    3. Record pipette volume as how much liquid was absorbed by the gels
-* Add 600uL Ambic 25, vortex, and remove (rinse step)
+15. Rinse: Add 600uL Ambic 25, vortex, and remove
-* Add 600uL Ioda solution, incubate 1hr RT 350RPM in the dark (cover with foil)
+16. In the chemical hood, with minimal light, add 600uL Ioda solution, incubate 1hr RT 350RPM in the dark (cover with foil)
+17. Rinse:
+    1. Remove Ioda in chemical hood
+    2. Add 1mL Ambic 25
+    3. Vortex
-* Remove any remaining Ioda, add 1mL ambic25, vortex, incubate 5-10min RT 350RPM until hydrated and remove solution
+    4. Incubate 5-10min RT 350RPM until hydrated
-* Dehydrate with 0.8mL ACN, 10min room temperature and remove solution, repeat 2x as before until hard and crunchy.
+    5. Remove solution
+18. Dehydrate gels
+    1. Add 1000uL acetonitrile
+    2. Vortex
+    3. Incubate RT 5-10min
+    4. Remove supernatant
+    5. Repeat 2x until gels pieces are hard, crunchy, and white.
+19. Make 0.1ug/ul Trypsin
+    1. After removing from the -80 freezer, resuspend 100ug Promega trypsin gold by directly adding 1000ul Ambic 25, on ice
+    2. Let sit at least 30 mins to dissolve fully with very gentle vortexing
+    3. IF TRYPSIN stocks are available in freezer: thaw desired amount on ice (calculate desired amount first below)
-* Meanwhile, resuspend 100ug promega trypsin gold in 1000uL ambic on ice, allow to sit at least 30 mins to dissolve fully with very gentle vortexing OR use previously reconstituted trypsin, be sure you are using the correct concentrations as we have different protocols with different trypsin solutions.
+       1. Be sure you are using the correct concentrations as we have different protocols with different trypsin solutions
-* The desired trypsin:protein ratio in the digestion solution is 1:20 ug:ug.
-Calculate the desired concentration of trypsin based on the amoint of your protein to reach this amount below:
+20. Calculate desired concentration of trypsin based on amount of protein
+    1. Trypsin:protein ratio in digestion is 1:20
+    2. Ex if samples are ~25ug/ul, ug trypsin is 1.25ug, and 12.5ul of 0.1ug/ul trypsin is added

 | Sample | ug protein | ug trypsin 1:20 | volume pellet | ug trypsin/ vol pellet |   | vol  trypsin | vol ambic |
 |--------|------------|-----------------|---------------|------------------------|---|--------------|-----------|